Now onto mechanical royalties which in the UK are collected and administered by the Mechanical Copyright Protection Society (MCPS).

-For example, if a record label wanted to release your record and pressed a thousand CDs and a hundred vinyl, they’d need to pay a license fee for each unit they pressed in order to do so which would go to the songwriters (and their publishers) of the respective songs on said LP.
+For example, if a record label wanted to release your record and pressed a thousand CDs and a hundred vinyl, they’d need to pay a license fee for each generated in order to do so, which would go to the songwriters (and their publishers) of the respective songs on said LP.

 Let’s take a look at the income flow for a mechanical royalty generated from a physical CD sale: